 Have you set up a scorecard for your customer support team, and are you tracking anything specific?
 I’d love to hear about it in the comments!

-I’d also really love to hear what other Customer Support Quality topics you’d want to read more about.
-Let me cater the content of this website specifically to what you need to coach your team 🙂
+I’d also love to hear about other Customer Support Quality topics you’d want to read more about.
+Let me cater the content of this website specifically to what you need to coach your team.